eldoy/local/README.md

 # Local

-Localhost web development with Apache.
+Localhost web development with NGINX.

 This guide will help you run web applications using a custom domain on your local computer for development.